Blue Cross Blue Shield FEP Vision

 e.

-Lens color tints *Tint is available for 1.67 High index, but currenty not for 1.74 High Index This option is incompatible with the selected lenses.
+Lens color tints *Tint is available for 1.67 High index, but currently not for 1.74 High Index This option is incompatible with the selected lenses.

 Designed to enhance contrast and reduce glare while also helping with color perception to improve visual comfort in bright light.*